Key takeaways

 - Carbamazepine (Tegretol)

-While Keppra is only FDA-approved to treat generalized tonic-clonic, myoclonic seizures, idiopathic generalized epilepsy, and juvenile myoclonic epilepsy, some healthcare providers may prescribe it off-label to manage other seizure disorders like static epilepticus and seizure prophylaxis.
-One study review also found that the anticonvulsant drug may reduce the frequency and intensity of headaches for people with migraines.
+Keppra is FDA-approved to treat partial-onset seizures, myoclonic seizures in juvenile myoclonic epilepsy, and primary generalized tonic-clonic seizures in people with idiopathic generalized epilepsy.
+However, some healthcare providers may prescribe it off-label to manage other seizure disorders like status epilepticus and seizure prophylaxis.
+One study review also found that the anticonvulsant drug may reduce headache frequency, severity, and duration in people with migraines.

 Although generic Keppra is the go-to for many healthcare providers and insurance plans, there are a few instances where the brand-name may be the better option for patients.
 “A healthcare provider might recommend brand-name Keppra over generic levetiracetam if the patient loses seizure control after switching or if a patient reacts poorly to generic fillers,” says James Lyons, MD, a hospitalist, family medicine and emergency room physician, and medical consultant at Synergy Houses in West Chester, Pennsylvania.